Oieswarya/Maptcha/README.md

 Notes:
-requirements.txt: Lists Python dependencies required for your tool (biopython, networkx, tqdm).
-README.md: Provides instructions on how to clone, set up dependencies, compile, and use your tool.
 This code has been tested on high-performance cluster (HPC) systems with MPI and OpenMP compatibility and has been tested for both PBS and SLURM job scheduling systems.

-### For a quick test, you can use the provided setup where the necessary binary of the tools are pre-installed for a test input.
+### For a quick test, you can use the provided test input.
 Navigate within the Maptcha repository and run the `maptcha.sh` script.

 ```bash
 ~/Maptcha/src/maptcha.sh ~/Maptcha/TestInput/minia_Coxiellaburnetii_contigs.fa ~/Maptcha/TestInput/CoxiellaBurnetii_longreads.fa
 ```

+The final scaffolds will be located here: `~/Maptcha/Output/Final/finalAssembly.fa`, within the Output folder of the Maptcha directory.

+**Tips:**
+On some clusters, you may need to load specific modules before installing dependencies and and then also while running Maptcha.

 Ensure that you have the appropriate permissions to execute the job script.

-The final scaffolds will be located here: `~/Maptcha/Output/Final/finalAssembly.fa`, within the Output folder of the Maptcha directory.

-**Requirements:**
-You will still need the following modules:
-- C++14 (or greater) compliant compiler
-- MPI library (preferably MPI-3 compatible)
-- Python 3 (or greater) compliant compiler:

 For more detailed usage and configuration options, please refer to the documentation within each tool's repository: